 Day two was also extended from a half to a full day.
 While the number of artisans attending was greater than previous years, public attendance was down, likely due to the location (St. Eugene’s Mission) being 10 minutes out of Cranbrook and the fact it was held on a workday.
 Moving forward, we decided to host one event for industry networking and a separate event for artisan sales.
 We started this last December with a Christmas market to provide another opportunity for Ktunaxa artisans and makers to sell their products.

 The ETSI-BC funding was invaluable.
 It supported the cost of the venue rental, accommodation, advertising, and booth kits for Ktunaxa businesses valued at approximately $900 for each business.
-We also upgraded the Ktunaxa Ready online business directory by adding artist portfolios to further promote the sixty-seven businesses listed.
+We are in the design stages of upgrading the Ktunaxa Ready Business Directory to include a dedicated artist portfolio section in addition to the existing 67 directory listings..

 Based on the work required to hold the Showcase every year and the time it can take for relationships to turn into contracts, the Showcase will now be held every two years with the next one taking place in 2027.